justagist/panda_simulator/README.md

 - The [*Franka ROS Interface*][fri-repo] package (which is a ROS interface for controlling the real Panda robot) and [PandaRobot](https://github.com/justagist/panda_robot) Python API can also be used with the panda_simulator, providing kinematics and dynamics computation for the robot, and direct *sim-to-real* code transfer.
 - Supports MoveIt planning and control for Franka Panda Emika robot and arm and Franka Gripper.

+*For a simple bare-bone Gazebo simulator created using inbuilt Gazebo ROS controllers and transmission interfaces, see [Gazebo Panda](https://github.com/justagist/gazebo_panda).*

 ### Control and Monitor robot using Python API

 Python API: [Franka ROS Interface][fri-repo], [PandaRobot](https://github.com/justagist/panda_robot)